Pat Parker, War Nurse

 Pat and the Commandos generally use their fists, though they’ll have explosives (and/or fly a loaded bomber) on a demolition raid.
 They only rarely use firearms – whether they’ll have guns seems entirely random.

-War Nurse occasionally produces an indeterminate pistol (Browning Hi Power ?) from nowhere, but it’s only ever used to threaten people into compliance – it’s never actually shot.
+War Nurse occasionally produces an indeterminate pistol (Browning Hi Power ?) from nowhere.
+But it’s only ever used to threaten people into compliance – it’s never actually discharged.

 When she first appeared, Pat Parker wasn’t a super-heroine but a nurse in the (fictional) town of Doville, in England.
 In May, 1941 the hapless burg was blitzed.
 The population took refuges in nearly caves, and Nurse Parker cared for the children.